Other

 One thing that bothered me was that he appears to be attempting to

 paint all the SDA colleges & universities with the same brush.
+"This

-Sierra University, and indeed the broader system of Adventist higher
+University, and indeed the broader system of Adventist higher

 education, rather than seeking better understanding and

 clarification of the concerns noted by the writer."
-He sent
+He sent this

-exclusion of special creation.
-If his idea is that "everyone's
+special creation.
+If his idea is that "everyone's doing it," he is

-doing it," he is going to be sadly disappointed as he is
+going to be sadly disappointed as he is abandoned by his brother

 What he left unsaid was probably more important than what he said.

-they assured him they believe and teach that the best available
+that they assured him they believe and teach that the best available

-evidence refutes a materialistic origin of life and is compatible with
+evidence refutes a materialistic origin of life and is compatible

-the SDA position.
+with the SDA position.

 He didn't say that he had personally talked to current and past